amerilain/Flight-Game/Readme.md

 # Flight-Game, Requirement Specification Document

-## Group One: Amir Ghari, Aleksi Merilainen, Chad, Arina Vasileva
+## Group One: Amir Ghari, Aleksi Merilainen, Chad McClusky, Arina Vasileva

 ### Chapter 1
 ###### Introduction:

     This document describes the purpose and functionality of Group one's flight simulator game from the player’s perspective.
 In this document, we will describe what the user can do with the game and outline our implementation goals.